rschristopher/rschristopher.github.io/src/criticisms/scalability.md

 ## Scalability of Lightning Channels

-Opening or closing a lightning channel will require a base layer transaction.
+Opening and closing a lightning channel will require base layer transactions.
 Can all humans on earth open
  a lightning channel?
 Can we have 8-billion lightning channels?